 The fuel tablets are small and lightweight and burn to 1200 – 1300 degrees Fahrenheit.
 The 14-gram tablet has a burn time of about 12 minutes.
 According to the manufacturer, in the right weather conditions, it can boil 17 ounces in 8 minutes.

 However, since we are filling the pot with a higher volume of water 20+ ounces, we have noted that we never get a hard rolling boil but rather a simmer even with about 10 minutes of burn time.
 For us, it doesn’t matter as we get water at temperatures high enough to cook dehydrated meals and have hot tea and/or coffee.
+One may want to use 2-tabs to get that hard boil.

 The Esbit is simple to use